 - Rehabilitation of Offenders Act 1974

 - Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975

 - The Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations 2002

 - Protection of Freedoms Act 2012

 - Data Protection Act 2018 and GDPR

 If a member of staff involved in the recruitment process has a friendship, professional relationship or family connection with an applicant they must declare this as soon as they are aware of the individual’s application and the Appointing Manager will make a decision as to whether it is appropriate for the individual to continue to be part of the recruitment process.

 Documentation relating to applicants will be treated with the utmost confidentiality and in accordance with the Data Protection Act 2018 and the GDPR (Data Privacy Legislation).
-Applicants will have the right to feedback and to access any documentation held about them in accordance with their rights under GDPR.
+Applicants will have the right to feedback and to access data held about them in accordance with their rights under the Data Privacy Legislation.
 Documentation relating to applicants for jobs will be held securely and will be retained for 6 months after the recruitment process has been completed.
 Individuals who have indicated they want to be part of the talent pool will be retained for 2 years.